ChaosNexus: A Foundation Model for ODE-based Chaotic System Forecasting with Hierarchical Multi-scale Awareness: Introduction

-ChaosNexus is pretrained on a vast and diverse corpus of approximately $20K$ simulated chaotic systems~\citep{lai2025panda}.
-The training is guided by a composite objective function designed to ensure both predictive accuracy and the preservation of long-term statistical properties.
-Through extensive experiments, we demonstrate that ChaosNexus establishes a new state-of-the-art in zero-shot forecasting, improving the fidelity of long-term attractor statistics by 40.55\%.
-Its remarkable sample efficiency is further highlighted in real-world weather forecasting, achieving zero-shot MAE below 1°C on temperature, surpassing strong baselines even when they are fine-tuned on over 470K samples from the target system.
-Moreover, our scaling analysis reveals a key insight for future work: generalization is driven more by the diversity of systems in the pretraining corpus than by the sheer volume of trajectories per system.
-Our primary contributions are summarized as follows: \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item We explore a new paradigm for chaotic system forecasting: pre-training a single foundation model on diverse chaotic systems to overcome data sparsity in downstream forecasting tasks. \item We propose ChaosNexus, a unified framework that effectively captures diverse chaotic dynamics and disentangles system-specific behaviors by integrating a novel multi-scale ScaleFormer backbone with two key augmentations: Mixture-of-Experts (MoE) layers for adaptive specialization and a wavelet-based frequency fingerprint to provide a distinct spectral signature. \item We conduct extensive experiments to provide empirical evidence of the generalization capabilities of ChaosNexus, confirming that large-scale pre-training is a highly effective strategy for building powerful, data-efficient models in complex scientific domains. \end{itemize}
+ChaosNexus is pretrained on the chaotic-system corpus introduced by Panda~\cite{lai2025panda}, consisting of approximately $20{,}000$ synthetically generated ODE systems.
+Training is guided by a composite objective that jointly enforces short-term predictive accuracy and the preservation of long-term statistical properties.
+Through extensive experiments, we show that ChaosNexus sets a new state-of-the-art in zero-shot forecasting on chaotic benchmarks.
+Its remarkable efficiency is further highlighted on real-world weather forecasting: ChaosNexus achieves zero-shot temperature MAE below $1^\circ$C, outperforming competitive baselines even when they are fine-tuned on more than $470\text{K}$ samples from the target system.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*,partopsep=0pt,topsep=0pt] \item We propose ChaosNexus, a foundation model for chaotic system forecasting built upon hierarchical ScaleFormer blocks.
+It disentangles global attractor geometries from local fluctuations, enabling robust zero-shot generalization to unseen systems with distinct spectral characteristics.

+\item To address the heterogeneity across chaotic systems, we augment the ScaleFormer blocks with MoE layers and also construct the frequency fingerprint of the system.
+These designs enable the model to allocate specialized parameters to distinct dynamical regimes while explicitly conditioning forecasts on global spectral statistics.

+\item We show that ChaosNexus achieves state-of-the-art zero-shot forecasting performance on thousands of synthetic chaotic systems and real-world data from weather observation stations.
+We also provide illustrative analysis to validate the efficacy of our architectural designs.